AaronClaes/flowerstoreAPI_architecture/readme.md

 ## Explanation

-At the moment we coded basic endpoints such as GET, POST, PUT and DELETE, in both "stores" and "flowers".
-We also used mapping, Dto's.
+In this version you have the basic endpoints (GET, PUT, POST, DELETE) of the Flowers, the Stores and the Sales.
+You have the option to register a sale that contains a Flower and a Store.

+This project is not entirely working.
+You can run it but it does not fully cooperate.

-## TODO
+## MISSING/NOT WORKING

-- custom endpoints as given in the instructions (overview on stores that have the highest revenue for example).
+- Connection with the BasicadressAPI.Vlaanderen => our .NET Framework is too outdated to implement the tools needed for implementation of an API.
+- MongoDB connection does not fully function.
-- Testing part
+- Testing (unit and integration) does not fully function.
-- Making Async for POST work